 Under your data connector, scroll down and locate a specific database table you want to see.
 Drag the database table and drop it onto the canvas.
 The database table will appear as a table visualization (i.e., data grid) that displays raw data.
 In this mode, the records are displayed as they exist in the native table, without aggregation.

-Click View from the toolbar to switch to View mode.
+Click View in the toolbar to switch to View mode.
 This lets you interact with your dashboard, such as using the scrollbars on the table visualization.
-While in View mode, click Edit from the toolbar to go back to Edit mode.
+Click Edit in the toolbar to go back to Edit mode.

 4. See also